jgidey/wrangling_dogs/README.md

 ## Tidiness
 - Merge all data tables together
 - Dog description in columns instead of rows
-- Too many columns in image prediciton could condense
+- Too many columns in image prediction could condense
 - Only interested in unique ratings, no retweets
 - Drop unnecessary columns and NaN rows
 - retweeted_status_id/user_id should be dropped